WestonVincze/utility-ai/docs/notes.md

 # NOTES

-A collection of notes taken while learning about Utility theory for Game AI
+This is a collection of notes I took while learning about Utility theory for Game AI.
+I have left them unedited, so they may not be useful, but the resources I used were integral to the creation of this library.

 ## Resources
 http://www.gameaipro.com/GameAIPro/GameAIPro_Chapter09_An_Introduction_to_Utility_Theory.pdf